 DRAWING THE LINE

-Through the spontaneity of drawing Bridge became profoundly aware of the moment, allowing his art to break free of the more rigid approach, influenced by thirty years of making sculpture.
-He also began to understand that art was not a parade of vanities, and that judging art can be a distraction from receiving the message it carried.
-Because art can be good, bad, profound, shallow, ugly and beautiful at the same time, depending on the specificity of subjective interpretation.
-This realisation and understanding of artistic freedom delivered a bombshell to Bridge's creative equilibrium, forcing him to redefine art from his own empirical perspective.
-Art, he believes, can be about the freedom of exploration, challenging the deeply engrained principles and traditions of society.
+Through the spontaneity of drawing he's become aware of the moment, allowing his art to break free from the more rigid approach (influenced by thirty years of making sculpture).
+Understanding art beyond vanity and ego and how being judgmental towards art distracts from its message.
+He now realises art can be good, bad, profound, shallow, ugly and beautiful at the same time, depending on subjective interpretation.
+This realisation and understanding of artistic freedom delivered a bombshell to Bridge's creative equilibrium, and led him to redefine art from a new perspective.
+He now believes art is anything and everything, a freedom of exploration even if it challenges the principles and traditions of society.
 So now when he takes a pencil for a stroll across a piece of paper he knows it's free to roam where ever.

 Following his reaquaintance with the pencil Eoghan felt the tightness in his arm and mind as he tried to express himself through drawing.
 An issue he addressed by drawing each day until he felt the freedom to express himself without reservation.
 This discipline drew his attention to levels of self-deception which he'd aquired through career choices he'd made as an artist.
 An awareness which made it possible for him to take the risk once again and break free with his art.
 The drawings, many of which have been re-created as prints, symbolise his attempt at making art as a free expression.
 Art free from prescriptive expectations and outside influences, concentrating on the impulse of expression.
 Achieving a little bit of the "all I want is to be me" and the "all I want is to be free".